payloadcms/config-parser/README.md

 Once these properties are removed from their respective configs, all unused imports should also be removed.

+### Within this repo

+We've stubbed out a `payload.config.ts` within this repo that showcases a few different structures that we will need to recurse through, in order to remove irrelevant config properties from their respective config targets.

+- Collections written directly into `payload.config.ts`
+- Collection in a separate file
+- Function that returns a collection
+- Plugin that injects a Global collection from a separate file
+- Function that returns a collection

 ### Purpose

 1. Right now, Payload requires you to use Webpack "aliases" to eliminate server-side code from appearing in your admin bundle, but if we can create an admin-specific version of the config, that requirement would become unnecessary.